MandarJKulkarni/docker_flask_kubernetes/Readme.md

 Check the app is running by clicking on the load balancer service in K8S cluster

+For Istio:

 If you are deploying on a kubernetes cluster which has Istio, then you need to expose the deployment as ClusterIP

 	kubectl expose deployment flaskapp --type=ClusterIP --port 8080 --target-port 8080

-and apply the gateway, virtual service for the app.
+Apply the gateway, virtual service for the app.

-	kubectl apply -f flask-productpage-gateway-vsvc.yml
+	kubectl apply -f flask-productpage-gateway-vsvc.yml Add the service entries for google.com and time.jsontest.com

+	kubectl apply -f google-serviceentry.yml
+	kubectl apply -f time-jsontest-serviceentry.yml